juhyun7749/OPV-ML-2025/README.md

 # OPV-ML-2025
-Code Summary for the OPV Paper
+Code used in the paper on OPV material prediction using ML